 New week, new month, more rain on the way

-Memorial Day is likely to feature a few pop-up showers that could start as early as the late morning.
-Most of this rain is expected to be the pop-up, fall-down type activity that does not last long.
+Memorial Day is likely to feature a few pop-up showers by the afternoon.
+Most of this rain is expected to be brief and spotty in nature.
 However, by evening -- 5pm to 7pm -- an isolated storm may develop to produce a localized pocket of 1″ rainfall somewhere in the Central or Northern Brazos Valley.
 Outdoor plans?
-Most remain dry, those that find rain should only experience it for a short time.
+Most remain dry, but a good idea to keep the rain jacket in the car should a shower briefly pass you by.

+Speaking of the rain jacket, you’ll want to keep it handy through the rest of the week.
 Severe storms are anticipated to form in West Texas Monday afternoon and evening.
 As those storms move east, they are projected to pass through the state as a healthy line.
-By the time they reach the Brazos Valley pre-sunrise Tuesday, that line will likely break down in a more stable air mass but could still have some punch.
+By the time they reach the Brazos Valley as early as late Monday and into pre-sunrise Tuesday, that line will likely break down in a more stable air mass but could still have some punch.
 Gusty wind, lightning, and areas of heavy rain may lead the day off, passing from north to south.
 If so, that could be good enough to clear out the rest of the day from any sort of storm activity.

 DOWNLOAD THE KBTX WEATHER APP FOR A CHECK OF PINPOINT RADAR AS RAIN AND STORMS MOVE THROUGH BRAZOS VALLEY